stuartellis/stuartellis-site-hugo/content/articles/python-toolbox.md

 Use either [Django](http://www.djangoproject.com/) or [Pyramid](https://trypyramid.com/) for larger projects.
 Django provides a set of custom tools and libraries that closely integrate together.
 Pyramid offers a modular framework for integrating third-party Python libraries together into custom Web applications.

-These Web frameworks follow the WSGI standard.
-WSGI defines the interface for synchronous Python Web applications.
-Any server that supports WSGI can run Python Web applications, which means that there are many options for hosting your projects.
-You can either set up your own systems with the software of your choice, or use cloud services for application hosting.
+All of these Web frameworks follow the WSGI standard for synchronous Python Web applications.
+This enables you to choose between many options for hosting your Python projects.
+In each case, a WSGI server such as [Gunicorn](https://gunicorn.org/) runs your code on the host system.

+Several commercial services provide fully managed systems, so that you can deploy Python applications without any setting up or maintaining any servers yourself.
+These services include [Google App Engine](https://cloud.google.com/appengine/), [Heroku](https://www.heroku.com/) and [Python Anywhere](https://www.pythonanywhere.com/).

-[Google App Engine](https://cloud.google.com/appengine/), [Heroku](https://www.heroku.com/) and [Python Anywhere](https://www.pythonanywhere.com/) enable you to run Python Web applications without managing systems.
-If you need more control over the infrastructure that your application uses, consider using containers and a Kubernetes service, such as [Red Hat OpenShift](https://www.openshift.com/), [DigitalOcean Kubernetes](https://www.digitalocean.com/products/kubernetes/) or [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/).
+If you need more control over the infrastructure that your application uses, consider using containers and a Kubernetes service, rather than setting up a cluster of Web servers.
+[Red Hat OpenShift](https://www.openshift.com/), [DigitalOcean Kubernetes](https://www.digitalocean.com/products/kubernetes/) or [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/).

 [Full Stack Python](https://www.fullstackpython.com) provides a comprehensive guide to building Web applications with Python.

 > Whichever Web framework you use, add the [secure.py](https://secure.readthedocs.io/en/latest/) extension to implement Web security features.

+## Asynchronous Web Applications

+Treat Python asynchronous Web frameworks as experimental technology.
+The standards and libraries are still being developed for asynchronous Python.

+[Starlette](https://www.starlette.io/), [Sanic](https://sanicframework.org/) and [Quart](https://pgjones.gitlab.io/quart/) are probably the most well-known asynchronous frameworks.

+Starlette and Quart implement the [ASGI](https://asgi.readthedocs.io/en/latest/) standard.
+[Uvicorn](http://www.uvicorn.org/) is a server for ASGI applications.

+The [aiohttp](https://docs.aiohttp.org/en/stable) library provides an asynchronous HTTP client and server, but does not currently support ASGI.

 # Developing Web Clients